technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 16 - Set up Knowledge Management.md

 generated](./media/media17/image14.png)

 **Summary** - You have successfully set up knowledge management.
-You also created and manage knowledge management.
+You also configured knowledge management capabilities.